Menu

 Photodynamic therapy (coming soon)

 This treatment uses a cream medication that’s activated by special light.
-Applying bright light activates an immune response within the body, attacking the abnormal cells.
+Applying bright light activates an immune system response within the body, attacking the abnormal cells.
 It is used to treat sunspots, superficial basal cell carcinomas and squamous cell carcinomas.

-Book now
+Book consult

 full body molemap service